salt-die/batgrl/docs/user/widgets.rst

 Size and Pos Hints
 ------------------
 If a widget has a non-None size hint, it will have a size that is some proportion (given by the hint) of its parent.
 If the parent is resized, the widget will update its size to follow the size hint.
-Similary, for non-None position hints, a widget will position itself at some proportion of its parent's size.
+Similarly, for non-None position hints, a widget will position itself at some proportion of its parent's size.
 Position hints can be further controlled with the `anchor` key or attribute.
 The `anchor` determines which point in the widget is aligned with the position hint (the default is `"center"`).